The New Agreement with National Israel

 It is logical to assume that, at the appropriate time, God will reveal all of the necessary details concerning this future worship system, just as he gave all of the necessary details and instructions to Moses concerning his worship system for ancient Israel.

-It is important to note that, although the bulk of this study concerns the cancellation of the first agreement with national Israel and the establishment of a new agreement with them, much of what is said also applies to the righteous Patriarchs and those called to salvation during the gospel age.
+Although most of this chapter concerns the cancellation of the first agreement with national Israel and the establishment of a new agreement with them, much of what is said also applies to the righteous Patriarchs and those called to salvation during the gospel age.

 GOD REMEMBERS HIS PROMISES

 Although national Israel disobeyed God and did not fulfill the purpose for which they had been freed from the bondage and slavery of Egypt, he has no intention of casting them aside and using another people.
 Keep in mind that centuries before Israel became a nation, God made unconditional promises to the Patriarchs.
 Moreover, some of these promises were also made to their descendants, who include the Israelites.

 "That in blessing I will bless you, and in multiplying I will multiply your seed as the stars of heaven, and as the sand which is on the seashore.
 And your seed shall possess the gate of his enemies.
 And in your seed shall all the nations of the earth be blessed because you have obeyed my voice" (Gen.22:17-18 Para.).

 The promises to Abraham assured him multitudes of descendants and that, through these descendants and Christ, all the inhabitants of the world would be blessed.

 Even though Israel failed to live up to their national agreement with God, they still have an opportunity for national greatness and salvation because of God's unconditional promises to the Patriarchs.
 See 2.Chron.
 6:14; Psa.89:34; Zech.2:10-12.